mj-nexara/bmsf/bmsf-docs/docs/04_HR_and_Volunteers/Honorarium_and_Compensation/Volunteer_Honorarium_Policy.md

-\- Complete onboarding and sign a volunteer agreement
+- Complete onboarding and sign a volunteer agreement

-\- Be documented in `YAML\_Contract\_Log.yaml`
+- Be documented in `YAML_Contract_Log.yaml`

-\- Submit field logs or impact notes (written, voice, or photo)
+- Submit field logs or impact notes (written, voice, or photo)

-\- Receive confirmation from HR or Field Coordinator
+- Receive confirmation from HR or Field Coordinator

-\- Consent to public or anonymous acknowledgment
+- Consent to public or anonymous acknowledgment

----

-\## 🔐 Disbursement Protocol

-\- Honorariums are disbursed via bank transfer, bKash, Nagad, or USDT

-\- Each disbursement is logged in `Monthly\_Expense\_Log.yaml` with donor linkage

-\- Disbursements above ৳15,000 require dual confirmation

-\- Anonymous volunteers may receive honorarium if traceable and ethically vetted